Request your Consultation

 After a failed attempt to recover your unpaid wages by speaking with your employer, you have the option of filing a complaint with the wage claims division of the Illinois Department of Labor (IDOL).
 This can be completed by filling out a Minimum Wage and Overtime Claim Application.
 An attorney does not have to be involved, but it is recommended to ensure the process goes smoothly and that your claim contains adequate documentation.

 Victims of overtime abuse only have one year to file a complaint with IDOL, and three years to pursue a personal lawsuit.
-Schedule a free consultation today, so we may further discuss your case and options for obtaining your compensation.
+Schedule a confidential consultation today, so we may further discuss your case and options for obtaining your compensation.
 We can be contacted online or by calling (312) 980-9992.